- This event has passed.

 This session is all about managing someday/maybe lists at a practical level and how you can use OmniFocus to ensure that these lists are reviewed periodically.

 While someday/maybe lists can be stored in OmniFocus, it may be more practical to store at least some of these lists outside of OmniFocus.
 We’ll explore a variety of different scenarios and help you determine what will work best for you.
+And by participating in the live session you’ll have the opportunity to ask questions and share your insights.

 Capturing, Organizing and Getting Creative